 As your new home is being built, your contractors will organize details like building permits, HVAC, meeting building codes, and other major details.
 While your home is in construction, you should stay on top of the timeline.
 Work with your real estate agent to ensure that your first home will sell on time, coordinate plans with movers, and work out other tasks like transferring school records, doctors’ records to new providers, and other essentials related to moving.

 Chances are, even if you’re coming in at the tail end of a home-building process, you may have some say in the finishing touches.
 If you do, you can have fun selecting elements like lighting fixtures, cabinets, mirrors, faucets, fittings, and tweaks in exterior landscaping.
 This is where your creativity can shine.
-Choosing a stylish interior paint color is another important step that greatly affects the way your home looks.
+Choosing a stylish interior paint color is another important step that greatly affects your home’s character.
+You may also discuss potential upgrades with your builder to make your newly built home even better.

 The final step of every new construction home buyer’s journey is one of the most satisfying events: the final inspection.
-After the finishing touches have been installed and the clean-up process is over, you can see the construction project at its near completion.
+Even new houses should be examined by a professional home inspector to ensure everything is in order.
+Hvac systems, After the finishing touches have been installed and the clean-up process is over, you can see the construction project at its near completion.

-As the buyer, you will walk through the house and inspect it.
+As the buyer, you will walk through the brand new home and inspect it.
 This is your chance to speak up if anything needs to be changed.
 If you have suggestions or notice something different from what you imagined in the building plan, your builders will fix these elements.
-When you officially approve your home, your move-in day will be not too far away!
+Go line by line on the walkthrough checklist and make sure everything is to your liking.
+When you officially approve your custom home, move-in day will be not too far away!

-Marketplace Homes is a brokerage that specializes in new home constructions.
-We have unique solutions that eliminating the common pain points of buying a new build, such as selling your first home too quickly or too slowly.
-Programs like Sell & Stay remove home sale contingencies and make sure you can live in your old home as your new home is in construction.
+Marketplace Homes is a nationwide, integrated brokerage that specializes in new home constructions.
+We have unique solutions that eliminating the common pain points of buying a new build like selling your first home too quickly or too slowly.
+Our unique programs like Sell & Stay remove home sale contingencies and make sure you can live in your old home while your new home is under construction.
 We also offer savings on commission when you work with one of our trusted builder partners.
-For more information, contact us today!
+For more information on how we offer peace of mind during th new construction buying process, contact us today!